mqAncientHistory/cityOfRome/_posts/2018-10-16-Theatre-of-Pompey.md

 <p>The <a href="https://formaurbis.stanford.edu/docs/FURslabmap.html"><em>Forma Urbis Romae</em></a> is a plan of Rome from the reign of Emperor Septimius Severus (AD 193 – AD 211) with a scale of 1:240 that was 18.22 m x 12.87 m.
 Since the first pieces were found in AD 1562, 1,186 fragments have been recovered.
 The complex of Pompey is preserved in several fragments from <a href="https://formaurbis.stanford.edu/slab.php?slab=110">Slabs III-11</a> (<em>fig. 6</em>) and <a href="https://formaurbis.stanford.edu/slab.php?slab=96">IV-6</a> of the plan.
 While some have been lost, they were all documented by <a href="https://formaurbis.stanford.edu/plate.php?plateindex=31">Carettoni</a>.</p>

 {% include lightbox.html
-caption="*Figure 6.* Several surviving fragments of the *Forma Urbis Romae* from Slab.III 11 before they were lost, Photo by [Ulysses K. Vestal (1999)](https://commons.wikimedia.org/wiki/File:Mapancientformaurbisromae.jpg), Public Domain" image="Ewan/fig6-fur.jpg" width="398" height="591" %}
+caption="*Figure 6.* Several surviving fragments of the *Forma Urbis Romae* from Slab.III 11 before they were lost.
+Photo by [Ulysses K. Vestal](https://commons.wikimedia.org/wiki/File:Mapancientformaurbisromae.jpg), Public Domain" image="Ewan/fig6-fur.jpg" width="398" height="591" %}